 Sources: Walmart website and corporate press release issued September 21, 2020

-Encycle is an energy management company that leverages IoT technology and machine learning to help commercial entities lower their HVAC electric usage and costs.
+Encycle is an energy management company that leverages IoT technology and machine learning to help commercial entities lower their HVAC energy usage and costs.
 By helping customers reduce their energy consumption, Encycle minimizes the negative impacts of CO2 while lowering the amount of renewable energy capacity that companies need to install and/or procure.
 Typical Encycle customers achieve a 10%-20% reduction in HVAC-related kW, kWh, and CO2, helping them make progress toward meeting their sustainability goals while mitigating risk.

 Contributing author: Chris Hensley, Executive Vice President of Sales and Marketing, Encycle Corporation